Benja1972/topic_class/README.md

 - can be extended to new dictionary,
 - can be striped with removing zero-weighted entries,
 - it has property of bag-of-word,
-- one can extract *top_n* words sorted by weights and re-weighed
+- one can extract *top_n* words sorted by weights and re-weighted

 Now we can create a *TopicModel*